Judgment Collection by State

 Judgments do not live forever, and the lifespan varies

 Every judgment has an enforceable life, after which it must be renewed or it dies.
 Those lifespans differ widely from one state to the next, and the renewal procedure and deadline differ too.
 Miss the window and a fully valid judgment becomes uncollectible, which is why renewal is a fixed step in the playbook rather than an afterthought.
-Two states even run on a civil-law tradition, Louisiana and Puerto Rico, where the terminology and procedure look different from the rest of the country.
+Two jurisdictions run on a civil-law tradition rather than the common law: Louisiana, the only state to do so, and Puerto Rico, a U.S. territory rather than a state.
+In both, the terminology and the procedure look different from the rest of the country.

 How the Toolkit Differs: A Snapshot